ibm-cloud-docs/openwhisk/rules.md

 Every time the trigger fires, the rule uses the trigger event as input and invokes the associated action.
 With the appropriate set of rules, it's possible for a single trigger to invoke multiple actions, or for an action to be invoked as a response to events from multiple triggers.
 {: shortdesc}

-## Rule creation from the console
+## Creating a rule from the console
 {: #rules_ui}

-From the console, a rule to associate an action and a trigger is created for you.
+From the console, the rule to associate an action and a trigger is created for you.
 {: shortdesc}

 When you create or access the details for an action or trigger, you have the option of connecting an existing or a new action or trigger.
 When you make the connection, a rule is created for you and is named in the format `ACTION_NAME-TRIGGER_NAME`.